 Family & Friends Representative Program

 Government agencies, community service organisations and other employers are becoming increasingly aware of the benefits of including people who have lived experience of mental ill health in a range of workplace activities.
 These include planning, staff training, interview panels and policy and service development.
-One huge way that mental health families & friends TASMANIA provide systemic advocacy is through our Carer Representative Program.
+One huge way that mental health families & friends TASMANIA provide systemic advocacy is through our Family & Friends Representative Program (FFRP).
 Through this program, mental health families & friends TASMANIA assists employers to access family and friends of someone with mental ill health, who have the knowledge, skills, and commitment to assist them to achieve their aim to develop quality programs and services to support people with mental ill health in Tasmania.

-There are many ways our Carer Representative Program can benefit people.
+There are many ways our Family & Friends Representative Program can benefit people.
 It provides support and opportunities to individuals to;

 - Recognise the value of their lived experience